Terralego/django-terra-geocrud/doc/configuration.rst

 Waiting for settings definition directly in models.

-Settings should be overrided  with TERRA_GEOCRUD settings in your project settings file:
+Settings should be overrided directly in django admin

 ::